The History of 3D Printing: 3D Printing Technologies from the 80s to Today

 - Arcam MCP technology and Selective Laser Melting.

-At the same time, CAD tools for 3D printing became more and more available and developed, with for example the creation of Sanders Prototype (now known as Solidscape), one of the first actors to develop specific tools for additive manufacturing.
+At the same time, we can see that more and more new CAD tools, allowing to create 3D models, are becoming available and developed, with, for example, the creation of Sanders Prototype (now known as Solidscape), one of the first actors to develop specific tools for additive manufacturing.

 1990: First EOS Stereos system